AmandaJunqueira/Data-Analytics/README.md

 # Data Analytics

-# Understanding Customers, Predicting Profitability, Predicting Consumer Preference and Market Basket Analysis

-# Applying data mining in e-commerce (e.g. profitability prediction, customer segmentation, product selection strategy)
-# Preprocessing data for data mining (e.g., applying filters, addressing missing data)
-# Using data mining tools and different classifiers (e.g., k-nearest neighbor, decision trees, support vector machines) to develop predictive models
-# Using the R statistical programming language
-# Using the caret package for R
-# Applying machine learning techniques to classification and regression problems
-# Optimizing classifiers by adjusting and testing classifier parameters
-# Applying cross-validation methods
-# Assessing the predictive performance of classifiers by examining key error metrics
-# Comparing and selecting different predictive models
-# Applying predictive models to test sets
-# Presenting data mining results to management
-# GGPLOT
+Using data mining tools to investigate patterns in complex data sets Preprocessing data for data mining (e.g., transforming numeric values to nominal values, discretizing data) Using decision tree classifiers to investigate classification and regression problems Applying cross-validation methods
+Interpreting and drawing inferences from the results of data mining Assessing the predictive performance of classifiers by examining key error metrics Identifying where learning methods fail and gain insight into why with error analysis Drawing relationships between learner performance and measured features to help understand model performance Conducting feature selection to investigate the correlation between different features in a dataset Presenting data mining results to management